Kevin-KD/PHC-Undervolt-Replacement/README.md

 Default Voltage | 0.925 V (11) | 1 V (17) | 1.05 V (1b) | 1.0875 V (1e) | 1.1375 V (22) | 1.225 V (29)
 Undervault | 0.925 V (11) | 0.925 V (11) | 0.925 V (11) | 0.925 V (11) | 1.1125 V (20) | 1.125 V (21)

-I haven't found a way to set voltage lower than 0.925 V (11).

-According to https://www.cpu-world.com/CPUs/Core_2/Intel-Core%202%20Duo%20Mobile%20T9500%20FF80576GG0646M.html, the lowest voltage from factory is 0.75 V.

-CPU doesn't respond to any voltage register lower than 11.
+0.925 V is the lowest limit allowed on my T9500.

+Any lower voltage request will not be accepted by the CPU.
 ### Step 4: modify the script
 The example in script.sh has 5 thresholds and 6 frequency+voltage combinations.